RoniSeppala/RoniSeppala/README.md

 I have been running Home Assistant for a couple of years.
 "I have an old low-power office desktop running Fedora Linux Server where I have Home Assistant running on a virtual machine.
 I have done multiple projects automating my life with it such as automatic curtains made with a motor and an ESP32 microcontroller as well as nearly fully automated smart lights using Wi-Fi and Zigbee.
 My future plans include upgrading the server hardware and switching to Proxmox or TrueNAS for improved virtualization and storage management in addition to projects automating my life further.

 ### 3D printing
-I have a heavily customized Ender 3 v2, with mods such as direct drive hot-end, automatic bed leveling and filament runout sensor.
+I have a heavily customized Ender 3 v2, with mods such as direct-drive hotend, automatic bed leveling and filament runout sensor.
 3D printing pairs well with home automation, as I am able to build fully custom projects with 3D printed parts designed in Fusion 360 in addition to simple microcontrollers such as the ESP32.

 ## GitHub Stats
 <p>